SergioGomezSantos/staff-management/README.md

 # Staff Management - Sergio

-Esta es una web para la gestión de Registro de Horas y Vacaciones para Empleados usando Calendarios y Departamentos.
+This is a web application for managing Employee Hours and Vacation Records using Calendars and Departments.
-La web está creada utilizando: [filamentPHP](https://filamentphp.com)
+The web app is built using: [filamentPHP](https://filamentphp.com)

-La web tiene 3 tipos de usuarios con distintos roles y 2 paneles en `/admin` y `/personal`:
+The system has 3 types of users with different roles and 2 panels located in `/admin` and `/personal`:

 - **Super Admin**:
-    - Permisos completos.
+    - Full permissions.

 - **Admin**:
-    - Permisos para el CRUD de todo excepto Roles
+    - Permissions for CRUD (Create, Read, Update, Delete) of all resources except Roles.
-    - Acceso al panel de Admin y a su Personal como usuario.
+    - Access to the Admin panel and their own Personal panel as a user.

 - **Personal**:
-    - Acceso y permisos únicamente sobre sus registros.
+    - Access and permissions only over their own records.
-    - CRUD de Timesheets y acceso a botones custom para facilitar su uso.
+    - CRUD on Timesheets and access to custom buttons for ease of use.
-    - CRUD de Holidays.
-Solo puede editar si el estado es "pending".
+    - CRUD on Holidays.
+They can only edit if the status is "pending."

 ---